SmartMiniFactory/opti-sort/README.md

 4. Open Virtual Box > Add > Select .vbox file
 5. Ensure your host PC has a network card/adapter set in the workstation's local network (you should probably set a static IP address)
 6. In the VM settings > network, make sure "bridged adapter" is selected and set to the correct network card (host PC)
+7. If you need internet access in the VM, you need to set up a NAT network (the VM can access the internet via the host PC, but the internet cannot reach the VM).
+Steps 8-9:
+8. In VirtualBox > file > tools > Network Manager > NAT networks > add > leave defautls and take note of the NAT name
+9. Select the optisort VM > settings > network > adapter 2 > NAT network > select the NAT network just created

 ### Description of the VM environment
 All the software required for the OptiSort system is already installed and prepared for you to use.
 Software types: